 The Defined Benefit Pension Plan of the Bank was adopted by the Company.
 The non-officer directors of the Company do not participate in the Plan.
 The Plan allows early and delayed retirement.
 The Company's funding policy is to contribute annually an amount that falls within the minimum and maximum amount determined by consulting actuaries in accordance with the Employee Retirement Income Security Act of 1974.
-The Company did not make a contribution to the Plan for 2000.
+The Company made a contribution of \$500,000 to the Plan for 2001.
 Said evaluation is based on data concerning all employees participating in the Plan as a group.
 The actuary does not compute and assign any part of a total contribution as the current cost of retirement benefits for a specific employee.

 The Plan was curtailed as of December 31, 1996; accordingly, participant accruals were frozen as of that date.
-John W. Smith's monthly pension benefit at age 65 under the normal form of settlement was frozen at \$5,822.65 per month for ten years certain.
 E. Robinson McGraw's monthly pension benefit at age 65 under the normal form of settlement was frozen at \$3,645.60 per month for ten years certain.
 For this reason the pension table included in past years is not included this year.
-Effective January 1, 1997, a Money Purchase Pension Plan and a 401(k) Plan were established to take the place of the Plan.
+Effective January 1, 1997, a Money Purchase Pension Plan and a 401(k) Plan were established to replace the Plan.